TrueBlocks/trueblocks-core/test/gold/apps/chifra/chifra_README.txt

-   when          return a date given a block number or a block number given a date ADMIN init          initialize TrueBlocks databases by downloading pinned bloom filters scrape        scrape the chain and build an index of address appearances (aka digests) serve         serve the TrueBlocks API via tbServer pins          query the status of the pinning system status        query the status of the system
+   when          return a date given a block number or a block number given a date ADMIN init          initialize TrueBlocks databases by downloading pinned bloom filters scrape        scrape the chain and build an index of appearances (identical to 'chifra serve --scrape') serve         serve the TrueBlocks API via the blaze server pins          query the status of the pinning system status        query the status of the system
  OTHER